zarinlo/codelabs/codelab-springboot-api.md

 At this point, let's startup 🚀 the API locally!

 <aside class="negative">
-Don't forget to comment out any function in the `StockService.java` interface that does not have a proper implemntation in the `StockServiceImpl.java` class.
+Don't forget to comment out every function in the "StockService.java" interface, that has not been implemented in the "StockServiceImpl.java" class.
 Ergo, only "populateStockDatabase()" and "getAllStocks()" should be active.
+Comment out the other methods.
 </aside>

 ### Option 1